davidOrtiz09/PlayStore/README.md

  To start the app just digit sbt run in the project directory, the app will run in 0.0.0.0:9000

-    - First, look for all the products in the store machine (/products). curl localhost:9000/products
+    - First, look for all the products in the store machine (/products) (Optionally select a currency). curl localhost:9000/products curl localhost:9000/products?currency=USD

     - Second, select the product you want to order (/products/reserve) (Optionally select a currency).
       This will give you a requestId that you have to use to pay the product.